What is self directed learning? What are the small but effective tricks to master it? Read on!

 - Enable their advancement to the next higher level.

 Remember that effective teaching does two things: it matches with the self-directing stage of the student, and it encourages the student to advance towards greater self-direction.
+Below is a summary of the staged self directed learning (SSDL) model,

 - Status of student: Dependent